3v401/HPC_tools/Containerization/Apptainer/README.md

 ### JAX container

 To get the jax container we need to access the site [Link](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/jax/tags) and get the latest tag image path: `nvcr.io/nvidia/jax:24.10-maxtext-py3`

+  1. First, let's move to the folder $SCRATCH
+  2. Create a folder where we will save our container `jureca_containers`
+  3. Run the following command:
+`TMPDIR=$SCRATCH/jureca_containers apptainer pull $SCRATCH/jureca_containers/jax.sif docker://nvcr.io/nvidia/jax:24.10-maxtext-py3`

+The container will start ... (explain the process).

+Once downloaded, move to `cd $SCRATCH/jureca_containers` and activate a shell by doing:
+`apptainer shell jax.sif`.
+You will get a terminal like the following.
+You will see that you have the container active.
+(pic1)